WATERSTEP SHOE DRIVE

 Front row from left: Jim Martin, Terry Dersch, Judy Heaton, Nancy Baker

 Back row from left: Susan Dersch, Emily Aldinger, Melanie Martin, Dwight McCormick, Jim Griffin, David Hapner

 So how do your unwanted shoes save lives?

 Why water?
 Water is the most essential element of life but can also be one of the most dangerous.
 Access to safe water is one of the biggest problems that humanity faces.
-Today, more than 660 million people live without safe water.
-That's 1 in 10 people on the planet.
-The problem is a deadly one.
-More people die every year from waterborne illnesses and poor sanitation than from armed conflict.
-Children are the most vulnerable; a child dies every 60 seconds from diarrheal diseases linked to the lack of safe water and adequate sanitation and hygiene.
+Today, more than 748 million people live without clean water, and 2.5 billion people live without toilets every day of their lives.
+Children are the most vulnerable with 1,400 children dying every day from diarrheal diseases linked to the lack of safe water and adequate sanitation and hygiene.
 Unsafe drinking water, inadequate availability of water for hygiene and lack of access to sanitation together contribute to 88% of deaths from diarrheal diseases.
 The single most effective intervention is hand washing with soap, which would cut diarrheal deaths nearly in half.
 In addition, using simple tools and effective training, an empowered community can learn to take care of its own water for generations.
 WaterStep equips people around the world with the tools, technology and training to provide safe water in their own communities.
-Since 1995, WaterStep has worked in more than 40 countries, and currently has 96 active projects worldwide, with more in the pipeline.
+Since 1995, WaterStep has worked in more than 60 countries, and currently has 116 active projects worldwide, with more in the pipeline.

 Please visit their website for more information on the important work that they do.
 Thank you for your support!